 – compliance with accounting standards and other legal requirements;

-- Recommend the nomination of a person or persons as external auditors and their remunerations.
+(c) Recommend the nomination of a person or persons as external auditors and their audit fees.

 (d) To consider the major findings of internal investigations and Management’s response.

 (e) To approve the appointment and removal of the internal auditors.

 (f) To review the appraisal or assessment of the performance of the internal audit function.

 (g) To assess risk and control environment by:-

 (i) determining whether Management has implemented policies ensuring the Company’s risks are identified and evaluated and that internal controls in place are adequate and effective to address the risks; and

 (ii) making enquiry as to whether the risks is adequately monitored and addressed by the Company’s risk management procedures.